 Name of supervisor Title 1.
-What are the strengt hs of this supervisor?
-2. What are areas that need improvement? factors: 1) to five (5) with 5 being the highest, rate this supervisor on the following ows and follows their class description essential tasks. ows and abides by their position expectations. a working knowledge of the Human Resource Manual. des by and implements the Human Resource Manual. a working knowledge of the Finance Manual. des by and implements the Finance Manual. vides clear and reasonable expectations for staff. l communication skills Tessional treatment of staff.
-J App Арг К Ого anizational skills.
-L Lea and information are provided from the Executive Director through the of command.
-Does your supervisor provide this information on a regular 5.
-Does your supervisor or set goals for your program?
+What are the strer ngths of this supervisor?
+2. What are areas th nat need improvement?
+3. On a scale of one factors: e (1) to five (5) with 5 being the highest, rate this supervisor on the following nows and follows their class description essential tasks. nows and abides by their position expectations. С Н as a working knowledge of the Human Resource Manual.
+D A bides by and implements the Human Resource Manual. as a working knowledge of the Finance Manual. bides by and implements the Finance Manual. rovides clear and reasonable expectations for staff. oral communication skills rofessional treatment of staff. ppropriate attire. organizational skills.
+L L eadership skills. s and information are provided from the Executive Director through the ain of command.
+Does your supervisor provide this information on a regular 5 Dogs your superv is or set goals for your program?
+If so how?
+J. Does your superv isor set goals for your program?
 If so how?